The stabbing pain that hit Peter Cramer’s lower right abdomen carried enough punch to wake him from a sound sleep on a recent Saturday night.

-His reaction sounds familiar to Amanda Reed, director of operations from Spectrum Health Now.
+His reaction sounds familiar to Amanda Reed, director of operations of the Spectrum Health video visits.
 Patients often report they appreciate the convenience.
 Many are initially a bit hesitant about using the service.

 “But after the first experience, we receive feedback about how well their video visit went and what a great experience they had,” she said.

-Spectrum Health Now went live 24/7 in October 2015.
+Video visits through the Spectrum Health app went live 24/7 in October 2015.
 Patients can connect with physicians or advance care providers such as physician assistants either through video calls or e-visits with private messages.
 Anyone in Michigan can receive care through the service.
-The caller does not have to be a Spectrum Health patient.
+The person does not have to be a Spectrum Health patient.

 “They could be traveling here or visiting family,” Reed said.
 “As long as you are physically in the state of Michigan, you can use (the service).”

 Being able to actually talk with somebody who knows what they are doing is nice.

 After a Spectrum Health app e-visit or video call, the staff sends a record of the visit to the patient’s primary care provider, she said.